grabowsp/sg_8X/introgression/MW_comp_introgression_v1.md

-# Steps for examining introgression in MW 8X samples
+# Steps for examining introgression in MW 8X and all MW samples

 ## Overview
 * Select hi-Fst SNPs for MW_v_GULF and MW_v_ATL